sfdxlwcSs/Sales-Cloud-Learning/README.md

 # Sales Cloud Product list UI on an LWR Site Salesforce

-Here’s a **comprehensive summary of everything we discussed today from a Sales Cloud perspective**, focusing on key entities, their relationships, and practical use cases:
+Sales Cloud perspective**, focusing on key entities, their relationships, and practical use cases:

 ***